rsyncOSX/RsyncUIdocs/content/post/Ver200rc.md

 +++
 Some info about the version 2.0.0 release candidate.

-RsyncUI is fully adapted to Swift's new concurrency model and Swift version 6.
-The code was not too hard to adjust to the new concurrency model.
+RsyncUI is now fully adapted to Swift's new concurrency model and Swift version 6.
+The code was a kind of easy to adjust to the new concurrency model.
 Xcode16 beta throws warnings and compiler errors when there are issues with the new concurrency model.
-And by handling the warnings and errors one by one it is a matter of time before all code is OK.
-Another task was cleaning up the code.
+There are only a few async executions in RsynUI.
+By handling the warnings and errors one by one it was a matter of time before all code was adapted.

+Another task was cleaning up the code, part of clenup what is called *code smell*.
 There is a fantastic tool [periphery](https://github.com/peripheryapp/periphery) to assist in finding not used parts of the code.

 About [120+](https://github.com/rsyncOSX/RsyncUI/compare/v1.9.2...v2.0.0) files are changed as part of adapting code and cleaning up.

 In Xcode16 the following build settings are set: